+(viii) "TARGET" means the Trans-European Automated Real-time Gross settlement Express Transfer system;

-(g) "TARGET Settlement Day" means any day on which TARGET (the Trans-European Automated Real-time Gross settlement Express Transfer system) is open.
+(ix) "TARGET Settlement Day" means any day on which TARGET is open; and

-(h) Capitalised terms not otherwise defined in this Annex will have the meanings specified in the [1999 ISDA Definitions or the 2000 ISDA Definitions, as appropriate].
+(x) Capitalised terms not otherwise defined in this Annex [12] will have the meanings specified in the relevant Definitions.

-Proposed Euro Annexes for 2001 ISDA Protocol

-ANNEX 13]
+ANNEX [12]

-NOTIONAL-REDENOMINATION
+EURO - NOTIONAL REDENOMINATION

-In respect of each Transaction entered into [before the start of the third stage of European Economic and Monetary Union ("EMU")/before [November , 2001 [i.e., cut-off date for Protocol adherence]], evidenced by a Confirmation incorporating the 1991 ISDA Definitions (whether or not supplemented by the 1998 Supplement) [the 1997 ISDA Government Bond Option Definitions, the 1998 FX and Currency Option Definitions, the 1999 ISDA Credit Derivatives Definitions or the 2000 ISDA Definitions] ([each] as published by ISDA [or, in the case of the 1998 FX and Currency Option Definitions, by ISDA, the Emerging Markets Traders Association and The Foreign Exchange Committee]) and pursuant to which amounts are payable in a National Currency Unit, by reference to a National Currency Unit Notional Amount or Currency Amount or by reference to rates expressed to be for deposits in National Currency Units:
+In respect of each Transaction entered into: (1) if Early Amendment applies, on or before November 30, 2001; or (2) if Early Amendment does not apply, on or before December 31, 2001, in each case evidenced by a Confirmation incorporating the 1991 ISDA Definitions (whether or not supplemented by the 1998 Supplement), the 1998 FX and Currency Option Definitions, the 1999 ISDA Credit Derivatives Definitions or the 2000 ISDA Definitions (each as published by ISDA or, in the case of the 1998 FX and Currency Option Definitions, by ISDA, the Emerging Markets Traders Association and The Foreign Exchange Committee, and whether or not amended and supplemented by the 1998 ISDA Euro Definitions) (each a set of "Definitions") and pursuant to which amounts are payable in a National Currency Unit, by reference to a National Currency Unit Notional Amount or Currency Amount or by reference to rates expressed to be for deposits in National Currency Units:

+(a) Payment Redenomination.
+The parties recognise that, with effect from January 1, 2002, obligations to pay amounts denominated in National Currency Units will be discharged by payment of euros, with the conversion from National Currency Unit to euro being carried out at the relevant National Currency Unit Conversion Rate.

-To reflect this effective redenomination of payment obligations, the parties agree that, with effect from January 1, 2002, any Notional Amount or Currency Amount which is denominated in a National Currency Unit will be redenominated into Euros using the relevant National Currency Unit Conversion Rate.
+(b) Notional Redenomination.
+To reflect this effective redenomination of payment obligations, the parties agree that, with effect from: (i) January 1, 2002, if Early Amendment applies; or (ii) March , 2002, if Early Amendment does not apply, any Notional Amount or Currency Amount which is denominated in a National Currency Unit will be redenominated into euros using the relevant National Currency Unit Conversion Rate.

-For the purposes of this Annex :
+For the purposes of this Annex [13]:

+(i) "Early Amendment" means that the amendment constituted by this Annex has become effective on or before November 30, 2001;

-(a) ["ISDA" means the International Swaps and Derivatives Association, Inc.];
+(ii) "ISDA" means the International Swaps and Derivatives Association, Inc.;

-(b) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the Euro in accordance with the EC Treaty;
+(iii) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the euro in accordance with the EC Treaty;

-(c) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;
+(iv) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;

-(d) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997);
+(v) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997) and includes, for this purpose, Council Regulations (EC) No. 1103/97 and No. 974/98;

-(e) "EURIBOR" means the rates for deposits in Euros designated as such and sponsored jointly by the European Banking Federation and ACI - The Financial Market Association (or any company established by the joint sponsors for the purpose of compiling and publishing such rates);

-(f) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units by law became a denomination of the Euro, as set forth below:
+(vi) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units became a denomination of the euro in accordance with Council Regulation (EC) No. 2866/98, as set forth below;